tomgco/dis.io/notes/Problems.md

 No heart beat as it would mean new sockets etc. instead done with last reply time.

-Use task-ID from command line. need to think how to find it autamatically
+Use task-ID from command line. need to think how to find it automatically

+tasks do not recover if a manager goes down.